loopat/CarND-Traffic-Sign-Classifier-P2/.gitignore/Traffic_Sign_Recognition.md

 \* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

-The validation accuracy is 93.3%.
+The validation accuracy is 94.7%.

+The test accuracy is 92.5%.

 \###Test a Model on New Images